Trixi-Turny/checkout_task/README.md

-Assumptions made:
+#Assumptions made:
- - more than one promotion can be applied to the basket
+# - more than one promotion can be applied to the basket
- - The promotions for line items should be applied first before basketPromotion gets applied
+# - The promotions for line items should be applied first before basketPromotion gets applied

+#Things currently not implemented but considered:
+# - The order of promotions applied could (should?) be determined, e.g. line item promotions first, then basket promos
+# - The list of promotions could come from an external source or a property file for ease of changeability.
+I drafted a promotion_rules.yaml but the processing of this is not implemented.